pr0pz/eazy-notes/README.md

 1. Download the latest release
 2. Go to your wp-admin/plugins.php and install the plugin
-3. Configure your settings under ‘Easy Notes Lite’ in the admin dashboard.
+3. Configure your settings under ‘Eazy Notes’ in the admin dashboard.
 4. Have fun!

 ### __Frequently Asked Questions__